 By the Numbers

-Nearly one in four children in the U.S. lives in poverty
+22% of children in the U.S. live in poverty

-Nearly 46 million Americans—including almost 16 million children—live in poverty, and the number is rising.
-According to the U.S. Census Bureau figures, the number of Americans living in poverty rose by 3.8 million between 2008 and 2009, and in 2011, 15% of the U.S. population was living in poverty.
+More than 46 million Americans—including 16 million children—live in poverty.
+According to U.S. Census Bureau figures, the number of Americans living in poverty rose by 3.8 million between 2008 and 2009, and from 2010 to 2013, 15% of the U.S. population was living in poverty.

 How Islamic Relief is Helping